 ARTICLE II – OFFICERS

 Section 1.
-OFFICERS: The officers of Western Piedmont Foundation, Inc., shall consist of a president, first vice-president, second vice-president, third vice-president, secretary, and treasurer.
+OFFICERS: The officers of Western Piedmont Foundation, Inc., shall consist of a president, president elect, vice president, secretary/treasurer, immediate past president.
 At the discretion of the Board of Directors, Western Piedmont Community College staff may be appointed to assist the officers of the Board.
 No two offices may be held by the same person, and each officer shall serve a one year term or until a successor is elected and installed.

 Section 2.
-SUCCESSION AND ELECTION: The vice presidents of the Foundation shall succeed into higher office by appropriate recognition at the Annual Meeting, to-wit; the first vice-president becomes president, the second vice-president becomes first vice-president and the third vice- president becomes second vice-president.
-The third vice president, secretary, and treasurer shall be elected at the Annual Meeting each year for one year terms.
+SUCCESSION AND ELECTION: The president elect and vice president of the Foundation shall succeed into higher office by appropriate recognition at the Annual Meeting, to-wit; the president elect becomes president and the vice president becomes president elect.
+The Vice President shall be elected at the Annual Meeting each year for a one year term.
+The secretary/treasurer shall be elected at the Annual Meeting each year for a two year term.
 Any officer or agent elected or appointed by the Board of Directors, or under its authority, may be removed by the Board of Directors with or without cause.
 Vacancies may be filled for the remaining unexpired term at the time they occur by a majority vote of the Directors at a Special Meeting.

 Section 3.
 PRESIDENT: The President shall be the executive officer of the Foundation and preside over all meetings of the Board of Directors and Executive Committee.
 The President shall sign any deeds, bonds, mortgages, contracts, or other instruments which may be lawfully executed on behalf of the Foundation, except where delegated by the Board of Directors to another officer or agent.
 In general, the President shall perform all executive duties incident to the office and such other duties as may be prescribed by the Board of Directors.
 The President may serve as an ex officio member of all special committees of the Foundation.